-Beyond one-to-one channels, you can also connect and engage with customers through their need to use online for social purposes.
+Beyond one-to-one channels, you can also connect with customers through their need to use online for social purposes.

-Social media usage is relatively high in most countries.
-Facebook is the most popular, with 60% of Australians on there. (higher if you only focus on adults 18 – 65).
-The social need’s usually about :-
+Social media usage is high in most countries.
+Facebook is the most popular, with 60% of Australians on there.
+The social need is met by :-

 - accessing social media.